 Going beyond the role of power asymmetry in institutional design, our findings suggest that institutional design choices should be evaluated as interdependent decisions and need to be studied in context.
-While this study focused on the relationship between the creation of collective bodies and flexibility mechanisms, it is likely that other institutional design choices also co-vary rather than being pure reflections of the underlying problem structure, a topic that we expect will lead to fruitful future research.
+While this study focused on the relationship between the creation of collective bodies and flexibility mechanisms, it is likely that other institutional design choices covary, rather than being pure reflections of the underlying problem structure, a topic that we expect will lead to fruitful future research.

-Jean-Frédéric Morin is Canada Research Chair in International Political Economy and Full Professor at Laval University, Québec City, Canada.
+Jean-Frédéric Morin is Canada Research Chair in International Political Economy and full professor at Laval University, Québec City, Canada.
 He is interested in how international institutions innovate, interact, diffuse, and evolve.
 His current projects look at the design of environmental agreements, the interplay of trade and environmental institutions, and the evolution of the outer space governance system.
-He is also the coauthor of Global Environmental Politics (OUP, 2020) and Greening through Trade (MIT, 2020)

-Benjamin Tremblay Auger
+He is also the coauthor of Global Environmental Politics (Oxford University Press, 2020) and Greening Through Trade (MIT Press, 2020).
+Benjamin Tremblay-Auger is a PhD student in the political economics program at Stanford Graduate School of Business.
+He has received scholarships from Canada's Social Sciences and Humanities Research Council, Canada's Department of National Defence, the C. D. Howe Memorial Foundation, and the National Bank of Canada.
+In 2020, he received the Gold Medal of the Governor General of Canada for his master's degree in economics at Laval University.